-North Menan Butte is located at the East End of the Snake River Plain.
-The butte is a popular hike in Eastern Idaho.
+North Menan Butte is located at the east end of the Snake River Plain.
+The butte is a popular hike in eastern Idaho.
 The BLM notes that the “Menan Buttes are two of the world’s largest tuff cones.”
-Unfortunately, the South Butte is on private property and is not accessible to the public.
+Unfortunately, South Menan Butte is on private property and is not accessible to the public.
 USGS Menan Buttes

 From US-20, take the exit for “Roberts/Menan” and drive west on the Lorenzo-Menan Highway for 5.7 miles to Menan and N3600E (which becomes Twin Butte Road).
 Turn right/north onto N3600E (unsigned at this junction) and reset your odometer.
 At 3.5 miles, reach a signed junction with East Butte Road (a right turn).
 Continue straight on Twin Butte Road and at 4.6 miles, reach the [signed] trailhead parking lot for the North Menan Butte Trail (4,860 feet).
 Unfortunately, the trail is poorly marked and there are multiple use trails on the west side of North Menan Butte to confuse you.
 So be careful here.